pgaunitz/co_ping_mobile/README.md

 ### Let's get started

 ##### Fork & clone
-To start working on this project you will need to fork  [Repo 1](url), [Repo 2](url) and [Repo 3](url).
+To start working on this project you will need to fork [This mobile Repo](https://github.com/CraftAcademy/co_ping_mobile), as well as the [browser client Repo](https://github.com/CraftAcademy/co_ping_client) and the [API](https://github.com/CraftAcademy/co_ping_api).
 Clone it down to your local workspace, if more than two Repos we recommend that you start with the API.
-Make sure you have a text editor, I recommend [VSCode](https://code.visualstudio.com/) but there are many to choose from.
+Make sure you have a text editor, we recommend [VSCode](https://code.visualstudio.com/) but there are many to choose from.

 ##### This app was built with...